 Then repeat on the other side.

-Curl the ends of your hair if you want to dress this look up a bit or wear a thin, glitzy headband around your forehead to play up the boho vibes.
+You can also curl the ends of your hair if you want to dress this look up a bit!

 We’re putting a more romantic twist on Princess Leia’s chunky milkmaid braid with a messy fishtail-Dutch plait and loose, long tendrils to frame your face.